benphelps/Phelt/README.md

     -   Constructors, Inheritance
     -   Defined properties (not yet constants)
     -   Dunder methods (e.g. `__add`, `__sub`, `__eq`, etc.)
+-   Mostly reentrant
+    -   The VM is mostly reentrant, you can invoke Lux functions from C, this is how `__str` is implemented for example.
 -   Standard library
+    -   The standard library is written in C, and is compiled into the `lux` executable.
+        -   A lua-esque set of macros for manipulating the stack, allows for easy implementation of functions in C.
+    -   It is a work in progress, might be buggy.
+    -   Currently includes `system`, `math`, `http` and `file` modules.
+    -   On-demand loading of modules, using `module(name)` function.
+        -   Keeps namespace clean, allows for mapping modules to your own names.

 # Compiling